-Image of the cover for fuel removal at Unit 3

-Image inside PCV For Unit 3, It was succeeded for the first time after the accident to acquire image inside of pedestal using underwater ROV from 19 to 22 July 2017.
+Image of the cover for fuel removal at Unit 3 (December 19, 2017) Image inside PCV For Unit 3, It was succeeded for the first time after the accident to acquire image inside of pedestal using underwater ROV from 19 to 22 July 2017.
 As a result, in the pedestal, considered to be solidified molten materials and damage situation of some structure such as housing support and grating were confirmed.
+In November 2017, analysis of image data obtained in the investigation was released.
+It identified damage to multiple structures and the supposed core internals.
+Consideration of fuel debris retrieval based on the obtained information will continue.
 Investigation using muon cosmic ray to identify existence of fuel debris has been implemented from May to September 2017.
 The final report was presented and there is no large mass of fuel debris in the core of the RPV.